Skip to main content

 For the rollout, click the false dropdown and pick "Rollout".
 Now enter 95 as your percent for false and 5 for true.

 Now click "Add Rule" to add our customer group rule.
-Select "true" and "Property is one of".
-Enter "customer-group" for the "Property" field and "beta" for the values field.
+Select true then enter user.group for the when, is one of for the operator and beta for the values field.

 image